Search Places to Live, and billions are available, enter /NYC for 1.3 billion places, enter/Des Moines, and get 16 million locations.

 Living places are no longer designed or defined by individuals expected to be permanent or even temporary users.
 The villagers are no longer the village builders.
-It has been that way for a very long time, even though the first curriculum in architecture wasn’t written until the late 186s.
+It has been that way for a long time, even though the first curriculum in architecture wasn’t written until the late 1860s.

 A generous estimate is only two percent of households in the U.S. have contact with an architect, a place-making professional.
-Is that place all they want it to be?
+But, is that place all they want it to be?
 Is the purpose of fulfilling the private dreams involving their access to capital and nothing else?

-The villagers can be a restoration force with modest levels of capital and support fundamental quality.
-New residents are often called “the gentry” to distinguish there more comfortable access to capital and historic ownership.
+The villagers can be a restoration force with modest capital levels and support fundamental quality.
+New residents are frequently called “the gentry” to distinguish their more comfortable access to capital and historical ownership.
 Still, it could be any group working to care for and keep control of legacy resources.
 Despite being without capital, others recognize unique ways to control quality as essential.

-As a resistance force, either willingly or not so, the fight against forced displacement is opposition to a set of known, but uncontrollable forces.
-Inadequate maintenance, high rents, badlands, drought, fire, unenforced protective ordinances, and so on describe a few of these “other” powers.
+As a resistance force, either willingly or not so, the fight against forced displacement opposes a set of known but uncontrollable forces.
+Inadequate maintenance, high rents, badlands, drought, fire, unenforced protective ordinances, and a few of these “other” powers.